DustNet: A Wireless Network of Ultrasonic Neural Implants: Measurement Results

 A 5-level high voltage pulser (MAX14808, Analog Devices) with a built-in TX/RX switch drives the unfocused US transducer at 2 MHz.
 An FPGA (XEM6310, OpalKelly) generates control signals for the pulser to form the Config Mode and Uplink Mode packets.
 To record the US backscatter, the pulser switches to RX mode one ToF after the chip begins to transmit data.
 The received voltage ($V_{RX}$) is recorded by a low-noise active probe (CX1105A, Keysight) with a 10 MHz low-pass filter (LPF) connected to a high-resolution current waveform analyzer (CX3300A, Keysight).

 To decode ASK-modulated data from the received backscatter waveforms, several signal processing techniques are used to extract the US envelope and remove out-of-band noise and other undesired fluctuations.
 A complete block diagram of all the signal processing steps used to demodulate the US backscatter is shown in Fig. \ref{fig_sp_chain}.
 First, the timeseries Uplink Mode waveform obtained from the current waveform analyzer is segmented into individual pulses that are time-aligned based on the start of the US pulse.
 The segments are high-pass filtered using a Butterworth filter with a high pass corner at 20 kHz to remove DC offsets and low-frequency noise.
 The US envelope is extracted from the peaks and valleys of the recorded US backscatter using spline interpolation.
 The envelope is then low-pass filtered using a second-order Type 2 Chebyshev filter with a low-pass corner at 10 MHz to eliminate high-frequency noise.
-Common-mode noise is eliminated by taking the difference between the positive and negative envelope waveforms.
+By taking the difference between positive and negative envelope waveforms, the system eliminates common-mode noise, which includes multipath effects, passive reflections from implants that are not modulating during the TDMA slot, and slow motion artifacts.
+This also ensures that symbol decoding is immune to mismatch between the positive and negative I-DAC currents; using both envelopes ensures that the symbol amplitude is proportional to the sum of the I-DAC currents.

 The envelope waveforms are sampled at the end of each transmitted symbol and thresholds for each amplitude level are generated using k-means clustering of the received echo voltages.
+By generating unique thresholds for each amplitude level rather than using a uniform linear spacing to differentiate symbol values, the decoding method is robust to nonlinearities in the I-DACs.
+The process of generating the thresholds is performed for each implant in the network; this enables the symbol decoding to overcome differences in packet amplitude due to variations in piezo resonance frequency, channel characteristics, or global I-DAC variation across implants.
+To account for small changes in alignment over time, the 2-level packet header can be used to estimate changes in the full-scale modulation amplitude and recalibrate the thresholds using the relative separation between the 16 levels.
 To demodulate the data, these thresholds are used to convert each symbol into a 4-bit binary representation, and pairs of transmitted symbols are combined to recover the 8-bit data samples.
 The system BER is characterized by transmitting PRBS data generated by the on-chip LFSR and comparing the received bitstream to a golden reference.